Creating a Bootable Windows Installation USB

 format fs=ntfs label="BootableUSB" QUICK OVERRIDE

-1. Open Command Prompt as Administrator (not Powershell)
+1. Open Command Prompt as Administrator.

 SET ISO=E: